hesiod/brats-net/README.md

 The script performs normalization of the channel data, culls empty slices and slices without labeled features and writes the remaining transformed slices into an HDF file.

+**Note**: Running the data preparation script can take up to multiple hours depending on system I/O performance.

 ## Training configuration
 Adapt the provided sample configuration file `params.sample.json`